rgregory07/banking_cs50_2023/README.md

 ### CSV Upload

-Drag and Drop a csv file from your bank account into the app, and you can view the transactions, delete unwanted rows, then save to the database.
+Drag and Drop a csv file from your bank account into the app.
+Before committing this to the database, you can view the transactions and delete any unwanted rows, and finally save to the database when ready.

 ### Charts